haltu/muuri/README.md

 - **item** &nbsp;&mdash;&nbsp; _Muuri.Item_
   - The item that's being dragged.
 - **event** &nbsp;&mdash;&nbsp; _object_
   - Muuri.Dragger event data.
+This can be either `move`, `end` or `cancel` event, which you can check from the `event.type` property.
+It's important to note that the default drag sort predicate logic only reacts to `move` events and ignores `end`/`cancel` events.
+When dragging ends and a custom `dragSortPredicate` is provided, Muuri always does one final sort check with `end`/`cancel` event (even if the heuristics would deem it unnecessary).

-The callback should return a _falsy_ value if sorting should not occur.
-If, however, sorting should occur the callback should return an object containing the following properties:
+The callback should return a _falsy_ (e.g. `null`) value if sorting should not occur.
+If, however, sorting should occur the callback must return an object containing the following properties:

 - **index** &nbsp;&mdash;&nbsp; _number_
   - The index where the item should be moved to.